mhtippur/rainbowsight/README.md

     <img src="thumbnails/small_sensor.png" alt="Alt Text" style="width:100%; height:auto;">
   </div>
   <div style="width: 60%;">
     <p> Some of the alternate geometries implemented were designed to mimic the dimensions of Syntouch's BioTac sensors.
-Unlike with GelSight360, we were even able to shrink the size of the sensors down to **~20mm in diameter (about the diameter of a human index finger)** and still implement the rainbow illumination.</p>
+Unlike with GelSight360, we were even able to shrink the size of the sensors down to <b>~20mm in diameter (about the diameter of a human index finger)</b> and still implement the rainbow illumination.</p>
   </div>
 </div>